 Key Takeaway: Get cleared by your physician first before starting anything.
 Seek to train the body with your spine in a neutral position.
 Until you are fully recovered, repeated bending, twisting, and excessive loads need to be minimal and progressive.
 Pay close attention to the what you’re doing with the area that was fused.
 Stay away from bending, twisting or loading that specific area.
 There is always an alternative exercise you can do.
 If you are experiencing a progressive pain as the workout goes on dial back are-assesses the movements the exercise requires and make the changes if needed.
 Email me at email@example.com with any questions on specific exercises!

 If you remember nothing from what you read above remember these 4 points.

 A) Take out flexion-based exercises for the core.
 This means no more sit-ups, crunches, leg raises, flutter kicks etc.

 B) Be mindful of the position of your spine while exercising.
-Fusing your discs takes the mobility our of that specific joint.
+Fusing your vertebra takes the mobility out of that specific joint.
 If you treat your spine the same way you did before the fusion the discs above and below that fused joint will now take all the pressure.

 I put together a FREE mini course of all the essential elements when it comes to exercise after a spinal fusion.